phu0ngng/nccl/doc/source/usage/p2p.rst

-Multiple calls to :c:func:`ncclSend` and :c:func:`ncclRecv` targeting different peers can be fused together with :c:func:`ncclGroupStart` and :c:func:`ncclGroupEnd` to form more complex communication patterns such as one-to-all (scatter), all-to-one (gather), all-to-all or communication with neighbors in a N-dimensional space.
+Multiple calls to :c:func:`ncclSend` and :c:func:`ncclRecv` targeting different peers can be fused together with :c:func:`ncclGroupStart` and :c:func:`ncclGroupEnd` to form more complex communication patterns such as one-to-all (scatter), all-to-one (gather), all-to-all or communication with neighbors in an N-dimensional space.

 Point-to-point calls within a group will be blocking until that group of calls completes, but calls within a group can be seen as progressing independently, hence should never block